Section Three: Student Services, Health, and Safety

 In the case of severe weather, listen to local radio stations KROS, AM 1340; The Eagle, FM 94.7; or KCLN, AM 1390 or watch Quad-City area television stations WHBF, Channel 4; KWQC, Channel 6; or WQAD, Channel 8.

-Shotguns, rifles, handguns, air guns, bow and arrows, ammunition, and other types of potentially dangerous weapons are not permitted anywhere on campus or at University sponsored events that take place off campus.
-All types of explosives, including fireworks, gasoline, and other combustible materials, are prohibited in all areas of the University.
+Shotguns, rifles, handguns, air guns, bows and arrows, simulated weapons, ammunition, and other types of potentially dangerous weapons are not permitted anywhere on campus or at University sponsored events that take place off campus unless properly authorized by University President or VP/Campus Director.
+All types of explosives (incendiary and chemical) and fireworks (including smoke bombs) are prohibited in all areas of the University.
+Any object has the potential to become a weapon; therefore, the University reserves the right to further define a “weapon” based on its potential damage or threat.

 Missing Student Notification

-If the missing student is under 18 years of age and is not an emancipated individual, then the University must notify a custodial parent or guardian not later than 24 hours after the time that the student is determined missing in accordance with the notification procedures subsequently set forth.
+If the missing student is under 18 years of age and is not an emancipated individual, then the University must notify a custodial parent or guardian, in addition to any confidential contact, not later than 24 hours after the time that the student is determined missing in accordance with the notification procedures subsequently set forth.

-The University Campus Security Office will notify the local law enforcement agency not later than 24 hours after the time the student is determined missing and the confidential contact information will be made available to local law enforcement at that time.
+The University Campus Public Safety Office will notify the local law enforcement agency not later than 24 hours after the time the student is determined missing and the confidential contact information will be made available to local law enforcement at that time.

 It is the obligation of the entire University community to immediately report a student who has been missing for 24 hours to the Office of Student Affairs.

-Any official missing person report relating to such student must be referred immediately to the Campus Security Office.
-If, upon investigation of the official report, the Campus Security Office determines that the missing student has been missing for more than 24 hours, the Office will contact the individuals confidential contact registered with the Office of Student Affairs, or, if the student is under the age of 18, the students custodial parent or guardian via telephone within 24 hours.
+Any official missing person report relating to such student must be referred immediately to the Campus Public Safety Office.
+If, upon investigation of the official report, the Campus Public Safety Office determines that the missing student has been missing for more than 24 hours, the Office will contact the individual's confidential contact registered with the Office of Student Affairs, and, if the student is under the age of 18, the student's custodial parent or guardian via telephone within 24 hours.

-Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, the Office of Campus Security will inform the local law enforcement agency within 24 hours.
+Regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor, the Office of Campus Public Safety will inform the local law enforcement agency within 24 hours of a student determined to be missing.

 Campus Personal Safety Tips